Book review Recommended Read Strategy technology

 Is the book relevant today?

-In the recent years, the theory of The Innovator’s Dilemma has also come in for criticism from a few authors and journalists.
+In recent years, the theory of The Innovator’s Dilemma has also come in for criticism from a few authors and journalists.
 Most of the criticism centres around the fact that the triumphant entrant firms mentioned in the book no longer exist, which proves Prof Christensen’s thesis faulty.

 “In our experience, too many people who speak of ‘disruption’ have not read a serious book or article on the subject … Many researchers, writers, and consultants use disruptive innovation to describe any situation in which an industry is shaken up and previously successful incumbents stumble.”